 The three castles passed to Edmund "Crouchback", Earl of Lancaster, in 1267AD.
 Of the three, he favoured Grosmont as his home, with White Castle and Skenfrith Castles being relegated to simple defensive outposts.
 The Lancaster's were responsible for the final building phase of the castle, remodelling the south west tower, and building accommodation blocks to replace the northern tower.
 The distinctive octagonal chimney which served them can still be seen today.

 In 1404AD, Owain Glyndwr's forces were driven off after approaching within a few miles of Grosmont.
 In 1505AD they returned, laying siege to the castle.
 Prince Henry rode out from Hereford with reinforcements, and Glyndwr was defeated at a cost of 1000 Welsh lives.

 With the Welsh finally broken, the castles of the Marches were strategically defunct.
 By the 16th Century, Grosmont, Skenfrith and White Castle were all abandoned and falling into decay.

-Today, Grosmont castle is a secretive little ruin, tucked away out of sight behind the cottages of the village, unvisited by all but the most determined tourist.
+Today, Grosmont castle is a secretive little ruin, tucked away out of sight behind the cottages of the tiny secluded village, unvisited by all but the most determined tourist.
 You'd only know it was there if you were looking for it - or if you chanced upon one small sign that directs you from the road.
-After walking up a small pathway between some houses, the visitor emerges into a secret garden of unmanaged trees and greenery - a spectacular collective back garden for the village.
+After walking up a small pathway between some houses, the visitor emerges into a secret garden of unmanaged trees and greenery - a spectacular communal back garden for the cottage that surround it.
 At its centre, the castle sits on a hill, encircled by a deep but empty moat.
-It's easy to envy the locals, with Grosmont providing a playground for their children and serving as a venue for lazy summer picnics - a forgotten and secluded remnant of a turbulent history playing a more peaceful role in its latter years.
+It's easy to envy the locals, with Grosmont providing a playground for their children and serving as a venue for lazy summer picnics - a forgotten and secluded remnant of a turbulent period of history relegated to a more peaceful role in its later years.